fbpx

 It has splashes of purple paint on it, which I love… it also came with a few old tissues in the pockets, which I didn’t love so much.

-Above left: I love to rearrange the pieces of work, understanding which ones work best together and compliment each other.
+Above left: I love to rearrange the pieces of work, understanding which ones work best together and complement each other.
 This is a small ‘Byron Bay Salt Haze’ and a glimpse of an extra large ‘Sea Life’ / Above right: The view from the love seat looking at ‘Sea Shell Still Life’ amongst the books and flowers.

 The entrance is flooded with natural light and is a place where I style new prints and play with sizes and scale.
-I like to be very hands on with the works.
+I like to be very hands-on with the works.

 I move the frames around all the time, like pieces of furniture.
 I do this here at the studio and also at home.
 I love how a ‘move around’ instantly revitalises a space and in doing so also revitalises me, and how I feel within the space.
 It lifts the mood and gets my creative ideas flowing.
-Basically it just makes me happy!
+Basically, it just makes me happy!

 Even though I love to hang the photographic prints, my favourite way to display them is actually ‘on the lean’.
 All sizes look great ‘on the lean’ and can look so artful and contemporary.